Stdstudent T Distribution In C++ - C++ Programming Tutorial

 Example:

-Let us take an example to illustrate the std::studenttdistribution function in C++.
+Let's consider an instance to demonstrate the std::studenttdistribution function in C++.

 Example